 "My poetry," says Maureen, "is always an attempt to go deeper, mostly into a lot of commonplace experiences, situations or vistas to find the still moment where a small connection or realization can be made, hopefully with poetic grace.
 Sort of like following a thread into the underworld, and not always possible until well after the experience.”

-Maureen's newest book of poetry, The Poison Colour, released in September, 2015, from Pedlar Press, has been nominated for TWO League of Canadian Poets' awards, the Pat Lowther Award and the Raymond Souster Award.
+Maureen's newest book of poetry, The Poison Colour, released in September, 2015, from Pedlar Press, was nominated for TWO League of Canadian Poets' awards, the Pat Lowther Award and the Raymond Souster Award.

 To read or hear some of her newer poems, go to Poems and Other Writings